ianfnelson/blog.iannelson.uk/content/posts/2006-02-27-universal-comparer-for-net.md

 ---
 <!--kg-card-begin: html-->

 Back in November 2004, I had the idea of making a "[Generic Sorter for Strongly-Typed Collections][1]", by harnessing the mighty power of reflection.
 Well, earlier this month somebody anonymously emailed me some code that takes this to a whole different level, enabling sorting on multiple properties and to arbitrary depths within the domain model hierarchy, all by taking a single SQL-like parameter.
-It&#8217;s really very clever indeed, and I&#8217;m going to use this method in the future &#8211; thanks, anonymous code fairy!
+It’s really very clever indeed, and I’m going to use this method in the future &#8211; thanks, anonymous code fairy!

-Oh, while I&#8217;m at it, I decided to rename the class, as the use of "Generic" could be confusing now we have the generic language feature in .NET 2.0.
-Also, this class doesn&#8217;t actually do the sorting, it just implements IComparer to do the comparing.
+Oh, while I’m at it, I decided to rename the class, as the use of "Generic" could be confusing now we have the generic language feature in .NET 2.0.
+Also, this class doesn’t actually do the sorting, it just implements IComparer to do the comparing.
 So, with the help of a thesaurus, I settled on "UniversalComparer"!

 <!--kg-card-end: html-->